apidae-tourisme/apidae-php/README.md

 *You may also use the `$exportFiles` iterator to remove files from your server filesystem after usage.*

-### Todo

-- How to tweak (switch Curl by another client)
-- How to contribute / report bug

 ### Todo implementation

+- Allow configuration tweak (curl timeout?)
+- Add some documentation about switching the HTTP client?
 - SSO integration
-- Standalone release and usage
+- Tag the first release